Green Mission

 Working towards sustainable actions that leave a positive legacy for future generations

-The mission of the CHS Green Committee is to promote intentional thinking about how the CHS’s exhibitions, programs, collections, and daily operations affect the natural environment and the health of our community.
+The mission of the CMCH Green Committee is to promote intentional thinking about how the CMCH’s exhibitions, programs, collections, and daily operations affect the natural environment and the health of our community.
 While inspiring and fostering a life-long interest in history, we will work towards sustainable actions that leave a positive legacy for future generations.

-Some of CHS’s current practices that support our green mission:
+Some of CMCH’s current practices that support our green mission:

 • Reducing paper use by stocking printers with paper already printed on one side.
 Great for printing memos, notes, articles, and other documents for internal use.